 Chris has a certificate in International Trade Law and Economics from the World Trade Institute in Switzerland, along with an MSc in Asian Politics from London’s School of Oriental and African Studies, where he specialized in the politics and economics of the Korean peninsula.

-Mr Dirk Albersmeier, Managing Director, Managing Director, Co-head of EMEA M&A, J.P.
+Mr Dirk Albersmeier, Managing Director & Co-head of M&A EMEA, J.P.
 Morgan

 Dirk Albersmeier is Managing Director & Co-Head of J.P.
 Morgan's M&A business in Europe, Middle East and Africa.